GaAsHJC/GaAsHJC.github.io/docs/README.md

 ---
 pageClass: home-page
-# some data for the components
+# some data for the component

 name: jiachen huang
 profile: /profile.jpg